 There are several studies that have revealed that depressive symptoms are connected with low blood levels and intake of vitamin B6, more so in some older adults who become high risk for B vitamin deficiency.

 One study on over two hundred forty-five older adults found that blood levels, deficiency of Vitamin B6 had doubled the chance of depression.
 Vitamin B6 may have promoted Brain health and reduce Alzheimer’s risk.
-Due to its hemoglobin production, vitamin B6 may be useful in preventing and treating anemia caused by a deficiency.
+Due to its haemoglobin production, vitamin B6 may be useful in preventing and treating anaemia caused by a deficiency.

 Vitamin B9 (folate acid)